Unified derivation of the limit shape for multiplicative ensembles of random integer partitions with equiweighted parts: Introduction

-Returning to the multiplicative class of probability measures on partitions, note that most of the aforementioned papers on the limit shape problem have focused on the particular case $f_\ell(s)= f(s)^{b_\ell}$ for some classes of sequences $b_\ell>0$ but with a more limited choice of the basic function $f(s)$, usually borrowed from the standard equiprobable cases mentioned above.
-A recent paper by Yakubovich \cite{Yakubovich} offers a more general treatment by considering a wider class of functions $f(s)$; a typical condition imposed there on such a function is its analyticity up to an isolated singularity point $s_1\ge 1$, which \emph{must be a pole} if $s_1=1$.
-Many examples such as $f(s)=(1-s)^{-r}$ with a real (non-integer) $r>0$ can still be fitted in this condition by representing\footnote{\,Incidentally, this remark shows that it is more natural to set conditions on the function $H(s):=\ln f(s)$ rather than on $f(s)$ itself.} $f(s)=\tilde{f}(s)^r$, where $\tilde{f}(s):=(1-s)^{-1}$ has a required (simple) pole at $s_1=1$; however, there are examples with a genuine non-pole singularity that do possess a limit shape (see Example \ref{ex:4} in Sections \ref{sec2.3} and \ref{sec7.2}).
+A recent paper by Yakubovich \cite{Yakubovich} offers a more general treatment by considering a wider class of functions $\mathcal{F}_0(u)$; a typical condition imposed there (see, e.g., \cite[Lemma 10]{Yakubovich}) is that $\mathcal{F}_0(u)$ be complex analytic in a disk centered at zero up to an isolated (real) singularity point $u_1\ge 1$, which \emph{must be a pole} if $u_1=1$.
+Some simple examples such as $\mathcal{F}_0(u)=(1-u)^{-r}$ with a real (non-integer) $r>0$ do not formally conform to this requirement but none the less have a limit shape \cite{V3} (the assumption in \cite{V3} that $r_\ell$'s are integer is in fact not essential in the light of the Meinardus theorem, see \cite{GSE}).
+On the other hand, one can write $\mathcal{F}_0(u)=(f_0(u))^r$, where the function $f_0(u)=(1-u)^{-1}$ has a required pole at $u_1=1$ and thus fits in the framework of \cite{Yakubovich}.\footnote{\ This substitution replaces the normalization $r_1=1$ adopted for convenience in \cite[\S1.1, p.\,1254]{Yakubovich} by $r_1=r>0$, which is not essential for the validity of results in \cite{Yakubovich}.
+Incidentally, this remark shows that it is more natural to impose conditions on the function $H_0(u):=\ln\myn(\mathcal{F}_0(u))$ rather than on $\mathcal{F}_0(u)$ itself. }\ \,However, there are examples with a genuine non-pole singularity of $\mathcal{F}_0(u)$ which do possess a limit shape (see such examples in Section~\ref{sec6} below).